Getting around Kingston safely

 If you need to make a journey via public transport, you can find the latest advice and guidance from Transport for London (TfL).

 Transport for London (TfL) have recently launched an app for Apple devices to help customers plan their journeys, including information on how to avoid peak times and routes to help with social distancing.
-The app can be downloaded here.
+You can downloaded the IOS TFL app.
 An Android version will be released this autumn.

 Throughout the lockdown period, Kingston Council provided parking permits for our Key Workers to support the community.
-Arrangements for these temporary permits will remain in place for those in Health & Social Care functions until 31st December 2020.
+Arrangements for these temporary permits will remain in place for those in Blue light services, Public sector staff and partners, Health & Social Care functions until 30th June 2021.
 All key worker permits previously issued to other sectors have now expired.
-All permit holders have been notified of their expiry date.

 Read more on our parking pages.